Guardians of the Dafeng: Development

-The serialized online novel Dafeng Dagenren by author Maibao Xiaolangjun was completed on Qidian in August 2021.
+The serialized online novel Dafeng Dagenren by author Paperboy (Maibao Xiaolangjun) was completed on Qidian in August 2021.
 Following its conclusion, the audio drama for the novel was released, together with the animation, comic and live-action adaptions set into motion.

 Filming

 Filming for the Tencent Video television series began in July 2023, with New Classics Media helming the production.
 The majority of the series was shot in Hengdian Studios, with some of the outdoor scenes filmed in Xinjiang.

+Release

+The series premiered in mainland China on Tencent Video starting from 28 December 2024, with early access for members.
+It also aired on the CCTV-8 drama channel.
+Besides mainland China, the drama ranked first across several streaming charts in North America, Singapore and Taiwan.
+The show has been licensed in 13 overseas territories and is available on platforms such as Disney+, YouTube, Rakuten Viki, Viu, Astro, and TVB.
+It has been translated into 14 languages and has been broadcast in regions including North America, Singapore, Korea, Hong Kong, Macau, and Taiwan.

+On 3 November 2025, it was announced that the second season of Guardians of the Dafeng had been greenlit.
+On 25 June 2026, a concept poster for the drama series' second season was unveiled at the 2026 Tencent Video Annual Release Conference, revealing its English title, The Guardian of Fate.

 Reception

 Guardians of the Dafeng surpassed 30,000 points on the Tencent Video popularity index, an internal performance metric for audience and production companies.
 It also topped the Tencent paid subscription leads generation and on demand sales charts, as the platform provided several add-on packages on top of the VIP and SVIP packages for viewers of the show.
 According to the KuYun performance measurement metric, the drama was the most-watched drama in the evening time slot across all terrestrial channels in China for 26 consecutive days.
 Additionally, Yunhe Data reported that Guardians of the Dafeng held the top spot on China's overall streaming popularity rankings for more than 16 days.

-Besides mainland China, the drama ranked first across several streaming charts in North America, Singapore and Taiwan.
-The show has been licensed in 13 overseas territories and is available on platforms such as Disney+, YouTube, Rakuten Viki, Viu, Astro, and TVB.
-It has been translated into 14 languages and has been broadcast in regions including North America, Singapore, Korea, Hong Kong, Macau, and Taiwan.
+As of June 2025, the series surpassed 2 billion views according to data analyses from Yunhe (Enlightent), KuYun, and QuestMobile.